-The School of Arabic Studies (Escuela de Estudios Árabes, EEA) is a research center that belongs to the Spanish National Research Council (Consejo Superior de Investigaciones Científicas, CSIC), which is an autonomous public research institution subordinate to the Ministry of Science, Innovation and Universities.
+The School of Arabic Studies (Escuela de Estudios Árabes, EEA) is a research center that belongs to the Spanish National Research Council (Consejo Superior de Investigaciones Científicas, CSIC), which is an autonomous public research institution subordinate to the Ministry of Science and Innovation.

 Its original headquarters is located at the Casa del Chapiz (House of the Chapiz), a former Morisco building qualified as Monument of Cultural Interest, whose origins date back to the 14th century.